 Watch out for the African guard in full military uniform with a rather large rifle over his shoulder.

-Guarding vulnerable tourist backsides from marauding wildlife is a job of great honour.
+Guarding vulnerable tourist backsides against marauding wildlife is a job of great honour.

 After all, this is Africa.

-Ascending the mountain, past the Second Cave at 3450m, the vegetation changes as you enter the heath zone.
+Ascending Kilimanjaro, past the Second Cave at 3450m, the vegetation changes as you enter the heath zone.

-The evening is spent at Kikelewa Cave with views to towering Mawenzi in the distance.
+The evening is spent at Kikelewa Cave with spectacular views to towering Mawenzi in the distance.

-Mawenzi is an extinct cone of the three volcanic cones of Kili.
+Mawenzi is an extinct cone of the three volcanic cones of Mt.
+Kilimanjaro.

-At 5149m, the ‘long drop’ toilets at the base of Mawenzi offer great views of majestic rocky outcrops whilst one does one’s business.
+At 5149m, the ‘long drop’ toilets at the base of Mawenzi offer great views of Mount Kilimanjaro’s majestic rocky outcrops whilst one does one’s business.

-As temperatures fall, however, positioning such toilets on the edge of a rocky precipice where howling and freezing winds pass through is by no means the height of ingenious African construction or forward thinking.
+As temperatures fall, however, positioning such toilets on the edge of a rocky precipice were howling and freezing winds pass through is by no means the height of ingenious African construction or forward-thinking.

 Using a bottle whilst enjoying the luxury of sleeping in a warm tent is easy for a man but a woman has to improvise.

 Be diligent and watch a few YouTube videos before use.
-There is a technique of using one properly.
+There is a technique required to use one properly!

 I found my shewee very useful in the dark of the night.
-Whilst crouching in our low two-person tent using my husband’s night time bottle, I managed to achieve a successful outcome whilst he snored.
-Brilliant!
+While crouching in our low two-person tent using my husband’s night time bottle, I managed to achieve a successful outcome whilst he snored.

-The guides will encourage you to drink lots.
-But the more you drink, the more you pee.
-It’s simple mathematics.
+The guides will encourage you to drink lots but the more you drink, the more you pee.